-Of course, we know that when enough data is collected on a vaccine, there are still critical steps to get through, including Health Canada review and regulatory approval.
+Of course, we know that once enough data has been collected on a vaccine, there are still critical steps ahead, including Health Canada review and regulatory approval.

-These steps will take time, but will ensure that a safe, effective and high-quality vaccine is available.
+These steps will take time, but will ensure that a safe, effective vaccine is available.
 And when those vaccines arrive, Canada will be prepared.